 RS has developed its own CI programme, benchmarked against some of the best around the world, and is pushing hard to embed this culture into every element of its business.
-“Continuous improvement is hugely important to RS & the Electrocomponents group,” says, Jo Faulkner, Vice President of Corporate Development at Electrocomponents.
-“We are in the process of rolling out CI into everything we do as a business – it’s a journey that not only improves the way we work but it also improves the customers’ experience.
-We look at things the customers want and need and deploy CI to solve these challenges.”
+“Continuous improvement is hugely important to the RS Group.” says Keith Gautrey-Prue, Director for Group Continuous Improvement at RS Group.
+“It’s all about creating the right mindset, skillsets and toolsets.
+CI is not extra work, but the way we work.”

 "CI is a continual journey, it needs to be led from the top and owned by all.
-There is always room to improve and work closer with customers and suppliers to deliver a win/win for all parties " Jo Faulkner, Vice President of Corporate Development for Electrocomponents
+There is always room to improve and work closer with customers and suppliers to deliver a win/win for all parties " Keith Gautrey-Prue, Director for Group Continuous Improvement at RS Group